Aging is a natural part of life, so the ideal outlook is to be proactive and plan ahead for a long-term care plan.

 The “good news” is that you are not alone.
 Professional therapists and support groups are tremendous support as you work through your personal, emotional landscape – as well as the practical realities of your schedule – assessing where your boundaries are when it comes to caregiving and how to deal with aging parents.

-If your parents are old enough to be in denial about their need for support or assistance with daily tasks or wellness checks, odds are at least one or more of their peers are experiencing the same.
-It may be injuries or health conditions requiring hospitalization, long-term rehabilitation or even the transfer into an assisted living or memory care facility.
+If your parents are reluctant to acknowledge their need for support or daily assistance and wellness checks, it’s likely that some of their friends who are older adults are going through similar challenges.
+It may be injuries or health conditions requiring hospitalization, long-term rehabilitation, or even the transfer into an assisted living or memory care facility.

-These experiences create natural segues to guide your parents into a “Long Term Plan: Part 1,” conversation.
+These shared experiences can serve as natural conversation starters to address and guide your parents into a “Long Term Plan: Part 1” conversation.

 - “I really worry that I won’t know what you want or what to do if you fell and broke your hip/hit your head/were in a car accident/suffered a stroke/etc. like Friend XX did…”